theehartin/Project0/README.md

 * Find a breed that suits your lifestyle by chaining together 'Search by' Functions
-* Perform low level Analytics with the 'Group by()' Function
+* Perform low level Analytics with the 'Group by' Function

 ## Getting Started